wntrblm/Neptune/user_guide/docs/index.md

 Neptune includes a feedback modulation circuit called _Salt_.
 When used sparingly, salt can add a bit of subtle grit and sonic character to your sound.
 When used with gleeful abandon, salt will create increasingly chaotic distortion with harsh overtones.

 Salt is controlled by the `salt` knob and CV input.
-The `salt` knob introduces more and more resonance as you turn the knob clockwise.
+The `salt` knob introduces more and more feedback modulation as you turn the knob clockwise.
 Keep in mind that salt and resonance are inherently linked and interact strongly, meaning that more resonance will increase salt's effect and vice versa.
 There are many textures to be found in different combinations of salt, resonance, and input volume.

 ## Example patches